andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_08_Connectome.rst

 ::

-  labelconvert sub-CON02_recon/mri/aparc+aseg.mgz $FREESURFER_HOME/FreeSurferColorLUT.txt ~/mrtrix3/share/mrtrix3/labelconvert/fs_default.txt sub-CON02_parcels.mif
+  labelconvert sub-CON02_recon/mri/aparc+aseg.mgz $FREESURFER_HOME/FreeSurferColorLUT.txt /usr/local/mrtrix3/share/mrtrix3/labelconvert/fs_default.txt sub-CON02_parcels.mif

 We then need to create a whole-brain connectome, representing the streamlines between each parcellation pair in the atlas (in this case, 84x84).
 The "symmetric" option will make the lower diagonal the same as the upper diagonal, and the "scale_invnodevol" option will scale the connectome by the inverse of the size of the node:

 ::

-  tck2connectome -symmetric -zero_diagonal -scale_invnodevol sift_1mio.tck sub-01_parcels.mif sub-01_parcels.csv -out_assignment assignments_sub-01_parcels.csv
+  tck2connectome -symmetric -zero_diagonal -scale_invnodevol -tck_weights_in sift_1M.txt tracks_10M.tck sub-CON02_parcels.mif sub-CON02_parcels.csv -out_assignment assignments_sub-CON02_parcels.csv

-Lastly, we will createa a tract file between the specified nodes that can then be visualized in mrview.
-Replace the "8,10" pair after the "nodes" option with the labels in ~/mrtrix3/share/mrtrix3/labelconvert/fs_default.txt that you are interested in:
+Lastly, we will create a tract file between the specified nodes that can then be visualized in mrview.
+Replace the "8,10" pair after the "nodes" option with the labels in /usr/local/mrtrix3/share/mrtrix3/labelconvert/fs_default.txt that you are interested in:

 ::

-  connectome2tck -nodes 8,10 -exclusive sift_1mio.tck assignments_sub-01_parcels.csv test
+  connectome2tck -nodes 8,10 -exclusive sift_1mio.tck assignments_sub-CON02_parcels.csv test

 Viewing the Connectome